BX

 Strategy

-Studio Egret West have developed designs for the new station’ eastern entrance building.
+Studio Egret West has developed designs for the new station’ eastern entrance building.
 The design includes a 13m high timber structure and growing frame that brings the themes of nature and sustainability directly into the arrival spaces of an ambitious new neighbourhood.
-The new station entrance building will provide new pedestrian routes to ease pedestrian flow throughout the station.
+The new station entrance building provides new pedestrian routes to ease pedestrian flow throughout the station.

-The location of the eastern entrance will open new opportunities to the lower levels of the future adjacent plots where Studio Egret West and shedkm are both architects for the buildings on either side.
-Together, these two buildings will provide around 350,000sqft of office space, with temporary hoarding to either side of the eastern entrance to be erected in preparation for their future construction and for the safety of users.
+The location of the eastern entrance opens new opportunities to the lower levels of the future adjacent plots where Studio Egret West and shedkm are both architects for the buildings on either side.
+Together, these two buildings will provide around 350,000sqft of office space, with temporary hoarding to either side of the eastern entrance erected in preparation for their future construction and for the safety of users.

-When complete, Brent Cross West station will be the first major new mainline station in London in over a decade.
-It will be positioned on the Midland Main Line between Hendon and Cricklewood stations, with direct connections to both Luton and Gatwick airports, Eurostar services from London St Pancras, and Brighton.
+Brent Cross West station is the first major new mainline station in London in over a decade.
+It is part of the Thameslink route, situated between Hendon and Cricklewood stations, with direct connections to both Luton and Gatwick airports, Eurostar services from London St Pancras, and Brighton.
 At peak times, there will be up to eight passenger trains per hour and it is expected that over 2 million journeys will be made by people from the station in its first full year of operation, rising to 5 million once the Brent Cross Cricklewood transformation is fully completed in 2031.

 Specificity

-In order to give the eastern entrance a presence in the midst of the Brent Cross South masterplan, the proposal was to provide an open vista towards the future location of Station Square with a generous public space.
-The height and massing of the proposed station entrance looks to align with the height of the station footbridge that it will connect to, as well as the future adjacent plots it sits between.
+In order to give the eastern entrance a presence in the midst of the Brent Cross South masterplan, the proposal provides an open vista towards the future location of Station Square with a generous public space.
+The height and massing of the station entrance aligns with the height of the station footbridge that connects to, as well as the future adjacent plots it sits between.

 The entrance and layout has been designed on the principle that less is more.
 By keeping the notion of an enclosure to as limited an experience as possible for functional purposes, the entrance provides a compelling and open arrival for the Brent Cross South masterplan.
 The use of timber for the roof canopy provides a strong architectural relationship for the entrance itself, acting as a visual landmark for the Brent Cross West station for arrival and exit.

 This idea of creating subtle moments to pause along the journey also influenced the decision to create a landing midway between bridge and street level.
-The landing will break an otherwise continuous stair creating a more inviting route and encouraging the use of the staircase.
+The landing breaks an otherwise continuous stair creating a more inviting route and encouraging the use of the staircase.

 The canopy is designed to be fully external even though it is covered due to driving rain and humidity.
 The timber species selected is larch as is hardy and good for external uses.
 The columns and beams are solid timber, there is no embedded steelwork except in the connections, which equates to 150m3 of timber used on the project weighing 75 tonnes.